 Enrik Berisha gave in his session "Pains and Gains with WooCommerce" exciting insights into the everyday life of his agency for WooCommerce and WordPress .
-At the moment grow only WooCommerce and Shopify, the other systems are stagnating.
-"But the Pains at Shopify are much worse than at Woo," says Enrik.
-But he also does not like the "software as a service model": "With the growth of Shopify, performance automatically becomes more expensive.
+At the moment only WooCommerce and Shopify are growing, the other systems are stagnating.
+"But the Pains with Shopify are much worse than with Woo", says Enrik.
+But he also doesn't like the "software as a service model": "As Shopify grows, the service automatically becomes more expensive".

-- Multilingualism: For projects with and Polylang manual intervention is necessary.
-In addition, there is a chaos with permalinks and double product pages(SEO sin).
-With multilingual shops, customers regularly underestimated the effort required for implementation and translations (products, buttons, Theme etc.).
-Then the finished multilingual feature is often extended again.
+- Multilingualism: Manual intervention is necessary for projects with WPML and Polylang.
+In addition, there is chaos with the permalinks and duplicate product pages(SEO sin).
+With multilingual shops, customers regularly underestimate the effort for the implementation and for the translations (products, buttons, Theme etc.).
+Then the finished multilingual feature is often removed again.

-If a social button on one site of them doesn't work because of onePlugins , then it's not that bad.
-If the shopping cart closing does not work in the shop, then that is tragic.
+If a social button on site doesn't work because of a Plugins , that's not so bad.
+If the shopping cart completion does not run in the shop, then that is tragic.

 - Nick Weisser (@nickweisser) September 14, 2019